ebadebesin/SWE_Project/README.md

 # SWE_Project
-this is a wellness website
+This is a Wellness site made with HTML/CSS and JavaScript